Zeineb Chabchoub, MBA

 My role.
 Research Associate / Project Lead

-Results.
-Clearer founder pathways and faster navigation across campus; improved cross-team alignment around founder outcomes rather than program ownership; and a shared institutional understanding of how founder support actually operates day to day, turning referrals into coordinated, ecosystem-level support.
+Outcomes.
+Clearer pathways for founders and faster navigation across campus; better alignment across teams around founder outcomes rather than program ownership; and a shared, working understanding of how the support system operates day to day.
+The analysis fed directly into the donor strategic plan, and the dashboard remains in use.

 Startup Ecosystem Partner & Startup Expert